kcelebi/riscv-assembler/README.md

     11010110000000...

-`filename` refers to the file that you wish to convert. **NOTE** you should only modify this variable if you wish to use the [individual instruction format functions](#instruction-format-functions) or some of the other [helper methods](#helper-functions).
-If you simply want to convert multiple files, you can see how the filename is given in the [convert](#convert) section. **Unless you are using certain helper functions or individual instruction format functions, ignore this variable**.

 `hexMode` gives the option (for text file and console outputs) to output in hexadecimal form instead of binary.
 By default, the outputs are in binary.
+Leading zeros are included to properly represent a 32-bit instruction.

-## Convert
+### Convert
 With this object we can apply our most powerful function : `convert()`.
 This function takes in a file name (with .s extension) from the local directory and converts it to the output file of your choice, specified by the object construction.
 Let's convert the file `simple.s`:

-`cnv.convert("simple.s")`
+    cnv.convert("simple.s")

 Any empty files, fully commented files, or files without `.s` extension will not be accepted.
 The function creates a directory by truncating the extension of the file along with two subdirectories called `bin` and `txt` for the respective output files (for `simple.s` the directory would be `simple`).
 Output files will be stored there for usage and/or printed to console.

+### Helper Functions

+Here are a few functions that might be useful:

+#### getOutputType()

+This function simply prints the output type that has been initially selected.
+Example usage:

+    cnv = AssemblyConverter("bt") #initially write to binary and text file output_type = cnv.getOutputType()

+    print(output_type)

+This will print to console:

+    bt

+#### setOutputType()

+This function allows the option to change the output type after initialization.
+Example usage:

+    cnv = AssemblyConverter("bt") #initially write to binary and text file cnv.setOutputType("p") #now only print to console

+#### instructionExists()

+This function returns a boolean for whether a provided instruction exists in the system.
+Example usage:

+    cnv = AssemblyConverter()
+    cnv.instructionExists("add") #yields true
+    cnv.instructionExists("hello world") #yields false

+## Toolkit

+Let's check out how to use `Toolkit`. `Toolkit` contains functions that can be used to interpret specific lines, calculate jumps, and other debugging tools.
+First, let's import the class and functions:

+    from riscv_assembler.utils import *

+**Some of these functions rely on the class, some do not**.
+First, let's look at those that rely on the `Toolkit` class.
+Let's instantiate an object.

+    tk = Toolkit(filename = "")

+All that could be provided is a filename.
+Some functions do not need files, such as the [instruction format functions](#instruction-format-functions), some do like [calcJump](#calcjump).
+For this reason, the default is an empty string.
+Let's now look at some functions.

-## Instruction Format Functions
+### Instruction Format Functions

 This package also offers instruction format-specific functions for individual lines of assembly.
 The instruction types supported are R, I, S, SB, U, and UJ.
 The machine code is returned as a bitstring that can be printed to console.
 Check out the examples below for each instruction type:

-### R_type()
+#### R_type()

 This functions converts individual lines of assembly with R type instructions to machine code.
 The function usage is: